prooph/pdo-event-store/docs/introduction.md

 - PHP >= 7.1
 - PDO_MySQL Extension or PDO_PGSQL Extension

-For MariaDB you need server vesion >= 10.2.11.
+For MariaDB you need server version >= 10.2.11.

 For MySQL you need server version >= 5.7.9.